myotwin/arrhythmia-classification/README.md

      - --raw_data_dir is the path to the raw data directory (default: ./RawHDFs)
      - --output_dir is the path to the output directory (will be created if not present, default: ./GroundTruth)
     ```
-- This will generate a csv file for each window size from `[0.2, 0.3, 0.5, 0.7, 0.8, 0.9, 1.0, 1.2, 1.3, 1.5]` seconds at `<path_to_output_dir>/<signal_type>/window_<window_size_seconds>s.csv` where `<signal_type>` is `force`, `calcium`, `field_potential`.
+- This will generate a csv file for each window size at `<path_to_output_dir>/<signal_type>/window_<window_size_seconds>s.csv`.
 This csv file contains the statistical features extracted for each contraction event in the dataset for the corresponding window size and signal type.
 - These csv files will be used in the next step to train the arrhythmia classification models.

 ### Step 5: Modeling & Evaluation
-- In this step, we train the arrhythmia classification models for each signal type (force, calcium, field potential) using the ground truth data generated in the previous step.
+- In this step, we train the arrhythmia classification models for each signal type using the ground truth data generated in the previous step.
 - A different random forest with balanced class weights is trained for each signal type and window size.
 - The best performing window model for each signal type is selected based on a criteria defined by the user from following options:
     ```